-- 3.8.6.3 Unless otherwise specified, at least one tensile test specimen shall be taken from each sample.
+3.8.6.3 At least one tensile test specimen and one set of impact tests specimens shall be taken from each sample.

 Test specimens shall be prepared and the tests conducted in conformity with the requirements of Section 2.

-Unless otherwise stated, tests shall be conducted in the presence of the Register representative. - 3.8.6.4 Where the tensile tests yield unsatisfactory results the tests shall be repeated on two additional specimens preferably cut out from the same sample.
+Unless otherwise stated, tests shall be conducted in the presence of the Register representative.

+3.8.6.4 Where the tensile tests yield unsatisfactory results the tests shall be repeated on two additional specimens preferably cut out from the same sample.
 In case the cutting out of additional specimens from the same sample is not possible, specimens may be cut out from other sample or casting.